 In step 2, you create DC1 as the first domain controller in the Reskit.Org forest.
 After the installation process completes, you must reboot DC1 before it can function as a DC, which you do in step 3.

 In step 4, you examine the Root Directory Server Agent Service Entry or RootDSE in your domain.
 This entry, which is part of the LDAP standard as defined in RFC 2251 Section 3.4, enables an LDAP server to provide information about the capabilities of that server and the data that it contains to other LDAP servers and clients.
 This information is available without requiring any authentication.
-For more details on the RootDSE object and its attributes, see: https://docs.microsoft.com/en-us/windows/desktop/adschema/rootdse.
+For more details on the RootDSE object and its attributes, see: https://docs.microsoft.com/windows/desktop/adschema/rootdse.

 In step 5, you checked for connectivity on ports 445 and 389.
 With Windows Server 2019, port 445 is used for SMB file sharing, while port 389 is the port for LDAP.
 Domain-joined systems need access to these ports to access the domain controller for group policy details.